sargas/2015-06-16-utoledo/index.md

 *   [GUI Clients](https://git-scm.com/downloads/guis) for Git.
 *   [Git Cheatsheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf) from GitHub.
 *   [Training Classes](https://training.github.com/classes/) from GitHub, a series of MOOCs for various backgrounds.
+*   [Video From Linus](http://www.youtube.com/watch?v=4XpnKHJAok8) talking about Git's design (and badmouthing just about every other VCS).

 ## Other Resources